quii/go-specs-greet/README.md

 # Learn Go with Tests - Scaling Acceptance Tests (and light intro to gRPC)

-This is a follow-up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests)
+This chapter is a follow-up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests).
+You can find [the finished code for this chapter here](https://github.com/quii/go-specs-greet).

 When written well, acceptance tests (ATs) are essential to a systems test suite.
-They can be used at different abstraction layers to give you confidence that your system works how you need it to.
 Your ability to have good acceptance tests directly impacts your ability to confidently evolve your system over time with a reasonable cost of change.

-What you'll appreciate after reading this, though, is that not only are acceptance tests useful for verification, but they can also be used in the development process and help us change our system more deliberately and methodically.
+What you'll appreciate after reading this, though, is that not only are acceptance tests useful for verification but they can also be used in the development process and help us change our system more deliberately and methodically and reduce wasted effort.

 ## Prerequisite material

-There are many ideas and inspiration for this chapter, which is born from many years of frustration with acceptance tests causing many issues!
-The main two videos I would recommend you watch are
+The inspiration for this chapter is born from many years of frustration with acceptance tests.
+Two videos I would recommend you watch are:

 - Dave Farley - [How to write acceptance tests](https://www.youtube.com/watch?v=JDD5EEJgpHU)
 - Nat Pryce - [E2E functional tests that can run in milliseconds](https://www.youtube.com/watch?v=Fk4rCn4YLLU)